microsoft/sbom-tool/docs/sbom-tool-cli-reference.md

 ### Excluding Directories from Component Scan

-You can exclude directories from the component scan by specifying the `-cd` parameter you can pass arguments directly to Component Detection.
-One of these arguments is `--DirectoryExclusionList`  Filters out specific directories following a minimatch pattern from the component scan which will leave the contents of these directories out of the packages section of the SBOM.
-For example, if you wanted to exclude the `bin` directory from the component scan you would run the following command
+Users can exclude directories from the component scan by specifying the `-cd` parameter.
+Users can pass arguments directly to Component Detection.
+One of these arguments is `--DirectoryExclusionList` which filters out specific directories using a mini-match pattern from the component scan for leaving out user-selected contents of these directories from the packages section in the SBOM file.
+For example, users wanting to exclude the `bin` directory from the component scan would run the following command:

 ```
 ./sbom-tool-win-x64.exe generate -b c:\outputDrop -bc c:\Users\test\TestProject -pn TestProject -pv 1.0.0 -ps MyCompany -nsb http://mycompany.com -cd "--DirectoryExclusionList **/bin/**"